thomaspernet/DataAnalysisPy/README.md

-The next three tabs will show the relationship between two continuous variables, at different level.
+The next three tabs will show the relationship between two continuous variables, at different levels.

 ### Scatterplot

-The first tab of the scatterplot bundle shows the raw distribution between a X-variable and a Y-variable.
-It is possible to choose which variable to log transformed, X, Y or both
+The first tab of the scatterplot bundle shows the raw distribution between an X-variable and a Y-variable.
+It is possible to choose which variable to log-transformed; X, Y or both